 - Resurrection Sickness: The Doctor's regeneration sickness this time round is giving her memory problems bad enough that she can't initially remember her own name, nor what a tongue is called.

-- Retool: Also like "The Eleventh Hour", this is the start of another major retool for DW: New logo, format, theme (composed by Segun Akinola), et al. In addition, Series 11 consists of nine 50 minute stand-alone episodes (not counting the hour-long premiere) airing on Sundays with no appearances from the show's established Rogues Gallery.
+- Retool: Also like "The Eleventh Hour", this is the start of another major retool for Doctor Who: New logo, format, theme (composed by Segun Akinola), et al. In addition, Series 11 consists of nine 50 minute stand-alone episodes (not counting the hour-long premiere) airing on Sundays with no appearances from the show's established Rogues Gallery.